reframejs/reframe/contributing.md

 # Maintainer

-Reframe is currently maintained by Romuald ([twitter.com/brillout](https://twitter.com/brillout)) who is commited to the project for the years/decades to come.
+Reframe is currently maintained by Romuald ([twitter.com/brillout](https://twitter.com/brillout)) who is commited to the project for the years and decades to come.

 To expand the project's scope, Reframe is looking for a co-maintainer.
 There are a lot of unexplored territories such as automatic deployment